 - Where It’s Made: USA

 Like many other retailers, Pottery Barn offers a 30-day trial and return policy whether you’re unhappy with what you bought or if there’s a product defect.
 For returns, you’ll need the original purchase receipt or gift receipt.
 Custom, made-to-order products are non-refundable.

 Similar to other Williams Sonoma furniture stores such as West Elm, Pottery Barn does not offer any furniture warranties.

 Real Pottery Barn Customer Reviews

-- Who are looking for furniture made in the USA.
+- who were seeking high-quality furniture made in the USA.

 Here are some real positive reviews from Pottery Barn customers